Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Continuous time branching process -- smoothing system

 \subsection{Decomposition}

-To explain how to decompose the continuous time urn process, we will focus on an example of urn process, before generalizing to any urn process that verifies $\mathtt{(B)}$, $\mathtt{(I)}$ and $\mathtt{(T)}$.
+To explain how to decompose the continuous time urn process, we will focus on an example, before generalising to any urn process that satisfies $\mathtt{(B)}$, $\mathtt{(S)}$ and $\mathtt{(T)}$.
 Assume for example that

-One can verify that the urn process defined by $R$ verifies $\mathtt{(B)}$, $\mathtt{(I)}$ and $\mathtt{(T)}$.
+One can verify that the urn process defined by $R$ satisfies $\mathtt{(B)}$, $\mathtt{(I)}$ and $\mathtt{(T)}$.
 Moreover, its eigenvalues are $8$, $6$ and $-4$.
-In particular, $6$ is a large eigenvalue which permits us to apply Section~ and define $W_{\bs \alpha}^{CT}$ through Theorem~\ref{th:limitCT} for any initial composition $\bs \alpha$.
-In the following, we will denote by $E_6$ the Jordan stable subspace associated to this eigenvalue $6$ and by $\pi_6$ the Jordan projection onto it.
+In particular, $6$ is a large eigenvalue which allows us to apply Section~\ref{sec:preliminaires} and define $W_{\bs \alpha}^{CT}$ through Theorem~\ref{th:limitCT} for any initial composition $\bs \alpha$.
+In the following, we will denote by $E_6$ the one-dimensional Jordan stable subspace associated to this eigenvalue $6$ and by $\pi_6$ the Jordan projection onto it.

 Note that we can decompose the multitype branching process as shown in Figure~\ref{fig:decomp}, which gives the following

 where the $U^{(p)}$ are independent urn processes.